 While much of my work as a coach is in helping individuals navigate intrapersonal conflicts (conflicts within themselves), I also specialize in conflict resolution and conflict management for interpersonal (between individuals) dynamics as well as within and between groups and organizations.
 I focus on core human needs and discovering which needs are not being met, are being threatened, or are perceived to be as such within any conflict scenario.
 I then coach individuals and groups in effective ways for better meeting all parties' needs and dissolving perceived threats to those needs.

-My practice is based on Los Angeles and Phoenix, but I coach individuals and organizations from around the world.
+My practice is based on Los Angeles and San Francisco, but I coach individuals and organizations from around the world.
 You can read more about conflict coaching and consulting practices through my conflict resolution firm, Pollack Peacebuilding Systems, here.

 Also, see below for a short video series I did on conflict resolution for potentially violent interactions.